openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   Set admin state up to false.

 ``--provider PROVIDER``
-  Provider name of load balancer service.
+  Provider name of the load balancer service.

 ``--flavor FLAVOR``
-  ID or name of flavor.
+  ID or name of the flavor.

 ``--vip-address VIP_ADDRESS``
   VIP address for the load balancer.